nelson-lang/nelson-gitbook/markdown/en/functions_manager/feval.md

 ## Description

 <p>
-            <b>function</b> calls the base function or built-in described by its name or function handle and input arguments.</p>
+            function calls the base function or built-in described by its name or function handle and input arguments.</p>

 ## Example